awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

    1. Choose **Hide passwords and secrets** to mask sensitive information in consoles, command line tools, and APIs\.
 For more information, see the `NoEcho` parameter documentation in [Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) in the *AWS CloudFormation User Guide*\.

-1. If needed, choose **Add delivery option** to add additional delivery options and perform the instructions in the previous steps to configure them\.
+1. If needed, choose **New delivery option** to add additional delivery options and perform the instructions in the previous steps to configure them\.

 1. Select **Submit**\.